4. Deciding Gemstone Shape(s)

 Trying to find the best place to buy lab grown diamonds?
 Well, you’re in luck, as these little beauties are increasingly used by jewelry makers across the globe.
 With skill and care, high quality lab grown diamonds can be transformed into beautiful items of jewelry, ready to be snapped up by eager consumers.
 Do the research you need to make yourself comfortable working with your jeweler, whether online or offline.
 Ensure that the jeweler is reputable by verifying reviews, contacting them with questions, and seeing they offer a reasonable return and warranty policy.

 To veer on the safe side, see if your jeweler provides certification for lab diamonds.
 Make sure the certification comes from a reputable lab like the International Gemological Institute.
 An example of a diamond certification we include for all With Clarity lab diamonds is below.
 Other aspects like appraisals, free engraving, and cleaning services are also nice to have.

 Once you’re comfortable with your choice, you may wish to get a second opinion.
 As this is a major life purchase, you may want to include your significant other in some, or all, of the decisions regarding the purchase of your lab made diamond ring.
 However, if you are going for a grand romantic surprise, you may wish to get the opinion of a close friend or family member, or even a gemologist.
 Good luck!

 Don't know where to start?

-Fill out the short form below and we’ll have our experts find three personalized lab diamond suggestions that fit your tastes and budget.
-Like one?
-Wonderful!
-We can chat from there.
-None of them fit?
-Tell us.
-Our experts want you to be happy, and they’ll go back to the drawing board to hunt down for that perfect fit.
+Fill out the short form below and we’ll have our experts find three personalized lab diamond matches that fit your tastes and budget.